 We’re going to be very busy over our lifetime becoming acquainted with the flora and fauna here at Booyong!

 We have also cleared and opened up four bushwalks for guests to enjoy, the Hill top, Rainforest, Orchid Walk and most recently a walking track from the Black Lagoon through to what we call the Meadow!
-Bob has also built a chicken coop and we love the farm fresh eggs.
-Please help yourself during your stay and don’t forget to visit our bunnies in the enclosure nearby.
-You may also see Thumpster running about; he’s caramel and doesn’t like being contained, very cute!
-The animals are situated near Bob’s cabin so that he can feed and keep an eye on them.
+Our father in law built a chicken coop and we love the farm fresh eggs.
+You may also see some guinea fowl about, they are interesting and keep ticks at bay.
+The animals are situated near the shack so we can feed and keep an eye on them.